Great Yarmouth and Gorleston Allotment Association

 ONLY BURN dry materials

-ONLY light any fire when the wind is blowing away from the HOSPITAL AND RESIDENTIAL AREAS
+ONLY light any fire when the wind is blowing away from any HOSPITAL- Sports facilty (when in use) AND RESIDENTIAL AREAS

 Serious fines (up to £5000) and potentially imprisonment could ensue for those who disregard this instruction